telerik/fiddler-jam-docs/fj-extension/prerecorded-link.md

     ![Start capture](../images/ext/prerecorded/prerecorded-001.png)

 1. Enter the URL in the browser address bar.
-If the creator of the prerecorded link has set a default URL, it will be loaded
+If the creator of the predefined link has set a default URL, it will be loaded

 1. When the issue has been captured, click **Stop Capture** to end the recording.